tiltmenot/download/README.md

 Notes

-App release 1.3 fixes for the shuffled obsfucated code which checks for tilt token balance.
+App release 1.0.4 bug fixes.

 How to install: